 9. Paul Newman

-Often called one of the best-looking male actors ever, Paul Newman made it look easy.
-But in addition to being good looking, Newman is one of the top male actors ever.
+Often called one of the best-looking leading men ever, Paul Newman also made it look easy.
+But in addition to being good looking, Newman is one of the finest in motion picture history.

 Mr. Paul Newman won numerous awards, including an Academy Award for best actor for his performance in the 1986 Martin Scorsese film The Color of Money.